alexlafroscia/ember-steps/README.md

 {{/step-manager}}
 ```

 The `step-manager` provides a [closure action][ember-closure-actions] that can be called with the name of a step to show that one, instead.
-One of the neat features of `ember-wizard` is that there is no explicit order to the steps; show all of them, or only some.
+One of the neat features of `ember-steps` is that there is no explicit order to the steps; show all of them, or only some.
 It's entirely up to you.

 ## Not-So-Basic Usage

 The above examples show the basic idea, but there's more configuration (and power) available if you need it.
-Head over to [the wiki][wiki] to read more about what `ember-wizard` can do!
+Head over to [the wiki][wiki] to read more about what `ember-steps` can do!

 ## Compatibility Note